 Oh boy, I was not indeed.

 As soon as I joined HackTheBox, I was struggling to complete “easy” rated boxes.
 I suppose this is not a surprise, since two months before that I did not know what a Virtual Machine was, right?
-However, there is one pentester that helped me more than I can ever describe - IppSec.

 I watched many of his YouTube videos, learning first hand how his thought process works when enumerating and exploiting machines, and most importantly which tools and techniques he uses.
 I couldn’t recommend his videos enough.